AhaanKanaujia/Movie-Recommendation-System/README.md

 This is a content based movie recommendation system that utilizes machine learning to suggest similar movies based on user input.
 The website employs the Bag-of-Words machine learning model uses cosine similarity to analyze the similarity between 2 strings of text.
 The website uses a 5000 movie database and a TMDB API to pull movie details for displaying and comparing movie data.
 After running the model, the top 10 most similar movies are displayed along with its movie poster, audience score, release date, cast, crew, genres, and a brief overview.
-The website is hosted online on the Heroku platform with the URL https://movies-rec-system-ahaank.herokuapp.com/.

 How the Website Works: